-G. Emailing Faculty
+H. Emailing Faculty

 Email has become a helpful and easy means of communication.
 Teacher email addresses are available on the Alma directory.
 Parents are strongly encouraged to discern whether or not an email is the most effective and appropriate form of communication.
 If the nature of the content is serious enough, please schedule a meeting or make a phone call.
 We strongly discourage sending emails regarding content that is more suited for a direct conversation.
 Tone, tempo, and other factors are simply indiscernible in an email.
-Teachers may not respond to an email the day it was sent.
+Depending on schedule and responsibilities, teachers may or may not respond to an email the day it was sent.